North Dakota's Cottage Food Law

 • Statement that the product was made in a home kitchen not inspected by the state or local health department

-Built for North Dakota bakers
+Tools for North Dakota Cottage Food Bakers

 Create compliant labels in seconds

-endvr's label maker automatically includes your state's required disclaimer, allergen info, and net weight — so your labels are always inspection-ready.
+endvr's label maker automatically includes the North Dakota required disclaimer and allergen labeling — so your labels are always inspection-ready.

 North Dakota allows online orders

-Launch your online bakery storefront
+Launch an online bakery storefront

 Bill tracking data provided by LegiScan